santhu932/Llama-Finance-Assistant/README.md

-# "🦙 Llamoney" – a Financial Advisor AI!
+# 🦙 Llamoney – a Financial Advisor AI!

 A financial advisory tool powered by state-of-the-art AI models.
 The tool aims to provide accurate, reliable, and actionable financial advice by leveraging some powerful technologies.